superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ### Model Evaluation

 We want to ensure that the model can understand the data that we encode.
 The [Massive Text Embedding Benchmark (MTEB)](https://huggingface.co/spaces/mteb/leaderboard) leverages different public/private datasets to evaluate and report on the different capabilities of individual models.
 We can use the MTEB to evaluate any model in its list.
 If, on the other hand, you're working with specialized domains, you may want to put together a specialized dataset to train the model.
-Another option is to run relevant 'tasks' for your custom model, using [these instructions](https://github.com/embeddings-benchmark/mteb#leaderboard).
+Another option is to run relevant 'tasks' for your custom model, using instructions available [here](https://github.com/embeddings-benchmark/mteb#leaderboard).

-Fortunately, our pretrained model (average_word_embeddings_komninos) is in the MTEB, so let's import, configure, initialize, and then evaluate our model:
+For a custom SentenceTransformer based model we can set up evaluation tasks as below -  import, configure, initialize, and then evaluate our model:

 ```python
 import logging